noi-techpark/it.bz.opendatahub.sparql/sparql_queries/regular.md

 ### Ski areas in the region with a custom label
 *In this query the label of the marker for each ski area also contains an image showing the routes.
 This means that when you visualize the query results in the map, for each map marker there will be an associated image.
-This is done via the the bind command (last lines).*
+This is done via the bind command (last lines).*
 ```sql
 PREFIX : <http://noi.example.org/ontology/odh#>
 PREFIX geo: <http://www.opengis.net/ont/geosparql#>